johnmaguire/Cardinal/README.md

 ----------------
 Out of the box Cardinal can...

-* Get the title of URLs in chat
+* Grab the page titles for links
-* Search for YouTube videos
+* Search for YouTube videos and link them in chat
-* Get the current weather for a given location
+* Tell you the weather
-* Give users' now playing track on Last.fm and compare Last.fm users
+* Show who's listening to what with Last.fm integration
-* Send reminder messages
+* Message you with a time-based reminder
 * Act as a calculator and unit/currency converter
 * Save "notes" -- effectively turns Cardinal into an info bot
+* Grab definitions from Urban Dictionary
 * ... and more!

 But Cardinal is still in active development!
 Features are being added as quickly as they can be thought up and coded.
-It's also easy to write your own plugins for added functionality!
+It's also easy to write your own plugins for even more functionality.

 Writing Plugins
 ---------------